quantera-tech/QuantumGuard-paper/Paper/Paper.md

 ### 1.2 Stratified Train-Test Partitioning
 A stratified train-test split is performed using an 80:20 ratio, ensuring balanced representation of both malicious and benign samples across training and testing partitions.
 The stratification process maintains the original class distribution, with random state seeding (seed = 42) ensuring reproducibility of experimental results.
 This partitioning strategy prevents class imbalance issues and enables robust model evaluation.

+### 1.3 Feature Standardization
+Z-score normalization is applied to all feature vectors to achieve zero mean and unit variance across the dataset.
+The standardization process utilizes the training set statistics (mean and standard deviation) for both training and testing data transformations, preventing data leakage and ensuring consistent scaling.
+This normalization step is critical for Principal Component Analysis convergence and quantum circuit parameter stability.

+### 1.4 Principal Component Analysis (PCA) Dimensionality Reduction
+Dimensionality reduction is performed using PCA with 30 principal components, selected to balance computational efficiency with information retention.
+The PCA transformation employs singular value decomposition (SVD) with the 'full' solver for optimal numerical stability.
+The explained variance ratio is computed to quantify the proportion of dataset variance captured by the selected components, typically retaining 85-95% of the original variance.